Dog Safe Perennial Flower Guide: 17 Non-Toxic Garden Plants Every Dog Owner Should Grow

 About Terri Rodefer

 Terri Rodefer is the founder of Tail Wag Wisdom, a blog focused on affordable pet care.
 She likes to say helping pet parents afford and love their animals even more, makes her tail wag.
-As a lifelong lover of all animals with a background in economics, biology, and marketing, allows Terri to bring a unique spin to pet care.
+As a lifelong lover of all animals and with a background in economics, biology, and marketing, she brings a unique spin to pet care.

 1. Fantastic article and really helpful advice.
 I enjoy gardening and although my dogs have never shown any interest in eating plants or flowers, I like knowing my garden will be safe for neighbours’ dogs coming by for a sniff!